 Partnered with Amor Ministries (amor.org), we travel to rural Baja Mexico, near Rosarito.

 Amor Ministries has been successfully building homes in communities in Mexico for the past 35 years.
 Working with the local pastors, Amor then links us to the families.
 Building casas for these families helps to bring stability, security and safety to their lives.

-Registration for Come Build Hope runs from early March until early May each year.
+Registration for Come Build Hope begins Sunday, March 3, 2019.

 Build Hope!
 Build People!
 Build Casas!

 - Get hot, cold, dirty, thirsty and tired.